angusfretwell/angusfretwell.github.io/_posts/2016-04-03-deploying-craft-with-dokku.markdown

 cat your-local-db.sql | ssh dokku@your-dokku-server mysql:import
 ```

-Similarly, you can synchronise your local database with the one of your deployed application using `mysql:export`, and piping it into your local database:
+Similarly, you can synchronize your local database with the one of your deployed application using `mysql:export`, and piping it into your local database:

 ```shell
 ssh dokku@your-dokku-server mysql:import craft-dokku-example | mysql -uroot your-local-db